LearnersGuild/partners/Guiding-Principles/Engagement.md

 Sugar coating leads to cavities.
 Be real.
 Minimize bullshit and call people on it (kindly please).
 ![Alt text](/images/candor.jpg)

 On the flip side of choosing radical honesty, is choosing to be vulnerable.
-Vulnerability means choosing to be impacted by someone else's truth and being committed to [put down our defenses/reactions and to being touched/moved](https://www.ted.com/talks/brene_brown_on_vulnerability?language=en).
+Vulnerability means choosing to be impacted by someone else's truth and being committed to [put down our defenses/reactions/shame and to being touched/moved](https://www.ted.com/talks/brene_brown_on_vulnerability?language=en).

-## Slow down to speed up

-You can't sustain a sprint through a marathon.
-Remember the tortoise.
-When in doubt, use [the Eisenhower box][eisenhower-box].

 ## Seek to clarify, not to control